drewgriffinSU/Project/README.md

 # The Adaptation
-I work in marketing at my organization so I created an advertisment with a Vatican Vergile style.
+I work in marketing at my organization so I created a social media advertisment for one of our trusts.
+We actually ran this as a paid advertisment and received tremedous results.
+We are a health trust specifically desgined for construction/home builders in metropolitan portland.
+I used our logo with the construction workers because they can relate to this.
 ![biit](biit.png)

+# Culteral Meaning

 # Rhetorical Significance
+Over the years we have seen this format change, take the newspaper for example.
+When somebody is deciding to buy a newspaper what is the first thing they see?
+The cover!
+Which consists of an image to catch your attention, a small blurb to tell you more, and then usually a fancy text or boxed texted for emphasis.

 # Reflection
 # Bibliography